Capacity: Judge

 Although born at Kwa-Thema in Gauteng, Judge Makaula’s life and legal career seems to have been moulded in the Eastern Cape.

-Makaula matriculate from Freemantle Boys School, Lady Frere in the Eastern Cape.
-He holds a B. Juris and LLB from the University of Transkei and an LLM from Georgetown University in the United States.
+Makaula matriculated from Freemantle Boys School, Lady Frere in the Eastern Cape.
+He holds a B. Juris and LLB from the University of Transkei (now Water Sisulu) and an LLM from Georgetown University in the United States.

-His legal career started as a clerk and court interpreter in the mid-80s before he worked his way up to become a prosecutor and then magistrate.
-He was appointed a magistrate at Libode Magistrates Court in 1988.
+Like many others, his legal career started as a clerk and court interpreter in the mid-80s before he worked his way up to become a prosecutor and then magistrate.
+He was appointed as a magistrate at Libode Magistrates Court in 1988.

 Makaula then moved from being a magistrate to being a candidate attorney in 1990, just after obtaining his LLB degree, which he obtained in 1989.
 After completing his articles of clerkship, he practiced as an attorney at Makaula Zilwa & Co., from 1993 until 2010.

 Makuala was appointed to the Eastern Cape High Court in 2010.
 Prior to his permanent appointment he had acted as a judge in that division.
-He has acted as a Supreme Court of Appeal Justice from January 2022 until May 2022 and again from April 2022 until September 2022.
+He sat in the Mkahnada High Court from 2010 before moving to the Gqeberha High Court where he has presided since 2017.
+He has acted as a Supreme Court of Appeal (SCA) justice from January 2022 until May 2022 and again from April 2022 until September 2022.
+He has been acting as the Deputy Judge President of the Gqeberha High Court.

 Makaula has presided over various cases, some of which have been controversial and highly publicised.
 He initially presided over the case of S v Omotoso, which concerned a pastor (Omotoso) who was arrested in April 2017, by the Hawks for allegations of rape, human trafficking, and racketeering.
 Makaula recused himself during the trial when it became apparent that state witnesses had been provided with accommodation at a guesthouse which was owned by his wife.
 Despite there having been no formal recusal application, Makaula was of the view that it was appropriate for him to recuse himself.

-At the SCA Makaula noted that the trial court was correct in its analysis of the evidence and finding the appellants were guilty as charged.
+He noted that the trial court was correct in its analysis of the evidence and finding the appellants were guilty as charged.
 However, the trial court misdirected itself when it mentioned premediated murder for the first time in its sentencing.
-In reaching this conclusion, Makau found it necessary to consider the evidence presented before the trial court.
+In reaching this conclusion, Makaula found it necessary to consider the evidence presented before the trial court.
 In considering the evidence Makaula noted that the second accused had fought with the deceased earlier in the day, later committed the murder with the first accused and this was a continuation of the fight that had earlier occurred.
-According to Makaula, the appellants ‘had time to think about the attack.
-The attack did not occur on the spur of the moment….
-It is necessary to point out that not in every instance, that an accused is armed with a weapon, will it be an indication of premeditation.’
-However, in this case, the murder was premeditated.
+According to Makaula the murder was premeditated.

 October 2022 Interview